erebelo/spring-mongodb-demo/README.md

 ----------

 ## Run App
-Run the SpringMongoDBDemoApplication.java as Java Application
+Run the SpringMongoDBDemoApplication class as Java Application

 ----------